 CIA agent Jack Ryan (Harrison Ford) discovers links between a Colombian drugs cartel and the US government.
-This fine follow-up to Patriot Games features a breathtaking setpiece where a convoy of CIA men are ambushed in a Colombian city.
-Ford lends the role a steely gravitas while conspiracy theorists will have a field day second guessing which American official is stitching up the administration.
+This fine follow-up to Patriot Games features a breathtaking set-piece where a convoy of CIA men are ambushed in a Colombian city.
+As in Patriot Games, Ford plays author Tom Clancy's hero with a mixture of stoical grit and gravitas while conspiracy theorists will have a field day second guessing which US official is stitching up the administration.
 Superior action fare.
-It makes you wonder why bland Ben Affleck was chosen to replace Ford as Jack Ryan.

 James Earl Jones

 Harrison Ford's Jack Ryan takes on the whole US government hierarchy right up to the President himself in this follow-up to Patriot Games.